-The service is held at the Cenotaph in Whitehall on Remembrance Sunday in November.
-Serving representatives of all the Armed Forces as well as veterans and family members attend the parade to remember their lost comrades and lay wreaths in their honour.
-Each year over 100 blind veterans march to the Cenotaph.
-Read about some of our veterans who are marching this year below.
+The National Remembrance Service is normally held at the Cenotaph in Whitehall on Remembrance Sunday in November.
+Serving representatives of all the Armed Forces, veterans and their family members attend the parade to remember lost comrades and lay wreaths in their honour.
+Blind Veterans UK attends every year with over 100 of our blind veterans joining to march at the Cenotaph.

 Due to the COVID-19 pandemic and in light of the risks posed, the government has decided that the annual Remembrance Sunday March past the Cenotaph will not take place this year.
 This decision has been taken based on expert advice to protect the health and wellbeing of those who would have been travelling to and participating in the event.